United Airlines will now require new US-based employees to get COVID-19 vaccine

-In efforts to combat the spread of COVID-19, United Airline said it will required new US-based employees to be vaccinated against the virus.
+In efforts to combat the spread of COVID-19, United Airline said it will require new US-based employees to be vaccinated against the virus.

 According to United, new employees will be required to upload their COVID-19 vaccine cards into the airlines internal system.
 The airline did add that it would accommodate those who are unable to be vaccinated due to medical or religious reasons.